qweasgg/Are-u-Hungry---Lab-1---Variant-2/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# Are u Hungry - lab 1 - variant 2

-This is an example project which demonstrates project structure and necessary CI checks.
-It is not the best structure for real-world projects, but good enough for educational purposes.
+This project implements a dynamic array data structure in Python.

 ## Project structure

-- `foo.py` -- implementation of `Foo` class with `hello` and `add` features.
+- `dynamic_array.py` -- implementation of `DynamicArray` class with some features.
    Stateless.
-- `foo_test.py` -- unit and PBT tests for `Foo`.
+- `dynamic_array_test.py` -- unit tests for `DynamicArray`.

 ## Features

-- PBT: `test_add_commutative`
+- Initialize and add element

 ## Contribution

-- Aleksandr Penskoi (EMAIL) -- all work.
+- Yang Ao (1031901332@qq.com) -- half work.

 ## Changelog

-- 29.03.2022 - 2
-  - Add test coverage.
-- 29.03.2022 - 1
-  - Update README.
-Add formal sections.
-- 29.03.2022 - 0
+- 16.04.2024 - 0
-  - Initial
+    Initial implementation and test if the size of array is mutable.

 ## Design notes

-- ...
+- Create a Class called DynamicArray to implement the task.